-Dedicated fly fisherman we will know that the most prolific food will be the caddis flies.
-Caddis flies come in two types – cased and uncased.
+Dedicated fly fisherman, we will know that the most prolific food will be the caddisflies.
+Caddisflies come in two types – cased and uncased.
 They make their cases from gravel, sand, tiny pebbles and even a discarded case from another caddis.
-There may be as many as 300 to 400 caddis in a trout’s stomach.
-Early in the season, when the water level rises due to snow and spring rain, the caddis are easily dislodged from their resting spots and are taken by hungry trout.
+There may be as many as 300 to 400 caddises in a trout’s stomach.
+Early in the season, when the water level rises due to snow and spring rain, the caddis is easily dislodged from their resting spots and are taken by hungry trout.

 Early in October, I fish the emerging pattern.
 Not all caddis larvae have a case.
-Some are known as free living caddis, their soft bodies exposed completely during the pupae stage, and are easy prey to other larvae or insects like the dragonfly.
-These free living caddis are also larger than their cased cousins.
+Some are known as free-living caddis, their soft bodies exposed completely during the pupae stage, and are easy prey to other larvae or insects like the dragonfly.
+These free-living caddises are also larger than their cased cousins.
 Nymphs tied with a dark head and a furry segmented body in greys and dull greens, also work well.

 The stage I like to fish most is the adult – it’s very spectacular fishing and can extend your fishing day well into the night.
 The adult caddis patterns vary widely from wings tied of elk hair, or plastics, to a pattern tied and shaped from fine deer hair to fish the adult caddis.
 The Goddard Caddis is a good one to try, along with the Feather Wing and Elk Hair Caddis versions.